7th Armoured Division (United Kingdom): North West Europe

 The replacement of Erskine in August did not change the performance of the division.
-In November 1944, GOC Lloyd-Verney was relieved by Major General Lyne, after he "was unable to cure the division's bad habits well enough to satisfy Montgomery and Dempsey".
+In November 1944, Lloyd-Verney was relieved by Major General Lyne, after he "was unable to cure the division's bad habits well enough to satisfy Montgomery and Dempsey".
 There is almost no doubt that the division was suffering from collective and cumulative battle fatigue.
 As Lloyd-Verney put it, with some prescience: "There is no doubt that familiarity with war does not make one more courageous.
 One becomes cunning and from cunning to cowardice is but a short step."
 This was not an isolated incident: the 51st (Highland) Infantry Division and several other veteran formations Montgomery had brought back from the Mediterranean experienced similar difficulties, although not the 50th (Northumbrian) Infantry Division, which performed well throughout the Normandy Campaign.

 Following the advance across France, the division took part in the Allied advance through Belgium and the Netherlands, liberating Ghent on 6 September.
 The division then took part in the advance to and securing of the River Maas, where the division, now commanded by Major-General Lewis Lyne, a highly experienced commander, was slightly reorganized, with many experienced men who had been overseas with the division for five years returning home.
 In January 1945 the division, with the 8th Armoured Brigade and 155th Infantry Brigade (from the 52nd (Lowland) Infantry Division) under command, took part in Operation Blackcock to clear the Roer Triangle.
 The division had a short rest for training in late February.
 This was followed by Operation Plunder: the 7th Armoured Division crossed the River Rhine near Xanten and Wesel and advanced northeast.
 On 16 April 1945, the 7th Armoured Division liberated Stalag 11B in Fallingbostel, which was the first prisoner-of-war camp to be liberated.
 The 7th Armoured Division's last action of the war was the battle for the German city of Hamburg.

-In July 1945 the 7th Armoured Division took part in the Berlin Victory Parade of 1945, alongside American, French and Soviet troops.
+In July 1945 the 7th Armoured Division took part in the 1945 British victory parade in Berlin.
 Among the many witnesses of the parade were British Prime Minister Winston Churchill, who was particularly fond of the division, Field Marshal Alan Brooke, the Chief of the Imperial General Staff and Field Marshal Montgomery.

 Post war

-The division remained in Germany as part of the occupation forces and then into the 1950s as part of the British Army of the Rhine standing watch against the Warsaw Pact.
-As the British Army became smaller, its higher numbered divisions were removed from the order of battle.
-The division's long and illustrious career finally came to an end in this fashion, in April 1958, when it was converted into 5th Division.
-However, the traditions and iconic nickname of the division were maintained by 7th Armoured Brigade, which forms part of 1st Armoured Division.
+During the summer of 1945, the BAOR reorganised and disbanded its corps headquarters.
+These were replaced by new formations based around a divisional headquarters.
+This resulted in the creation of the 7th Armoured Division District, which was headquartered at Bad Rothenfelde.
+The division was reformed when Hannover District became the 7th Armoured Division.
+The division remained part of the BAOR until April 1958, when it was redesignated as the 5th Division.
+While the division ceased to exist, its traditions and iconic nickname were maintained by 7th Armoured Brigade.

 A monument to commemorate the 7th Armoured was erected at Brandon in Thetford Forest where the division trained prior to D-day.